Ingredients Lists

 • film formers which help a product form a thin film;

 • colours which make products look more appealing.
-Some colours are also regarded as opacifiers.
-These make the product less translucent or give it pearlescence;
+Some colours are also regarded as opacifiers – these make the product less translucent or give it a pearlescence;

-• fragrance which is used to disguise the smell or taste of some ingredients and/or to make the product more appealing;
+• fragrance to disguise the smell or taste of some ingredients and/or to make the product more appealing;

 • antioxidants to help stop colour changes in the product and prevent it from going rancid; and